foundry-rs/book/src/tutorials/creating-an-NFT-with-solmate-and-forge.md

 # Creating an NFT with solmate and foundry

 This tutorial will run you through the steps create an Opensea compatible NFT and essentially rewrites this [guide](https://docs.opensea.io/docs/getting-started-1), while swapping hardhat  for foundry to deploy, call and test your NFT contract.
-Furthremore we will replace [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/ERC721.sol)'s ERC721 library with [solmate](https://github.com/Rari-Capital/solmate/blob/main/src/tokens/ERC721.sol)'s gas optimized version of it to implement our NFT contract.
+Furthermore we will replace [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/ERC721.sol)'s ERC721 library with [Solmate](https://github.com/Rari-Capital/solmate/blob/main/src/tokens/ERC721.sol)'s gas optimised version to implement our NFT contract.
 A full implementation of this tutorial can be found [here](https://github.com/FredCoen/nft-tutorial).

 #### Create project and install dependencies

-Start by setting up a foundry project following the steps outlined in the [Getting started section](https://onbjerg.github.io/foundry-book/getting-started/index.html). http://localhost:3000/getting-started/index.html.
+Start by setting up a foundry project following the steps outlined in the [Getting started section](https://onbjerg.github.io/foundry-book/getting-started/index.html).
 Furthermore we will install required dependencies to implement our NFT, namely solmate ERC721 implementation as well as some OpenZeppelin utility libraries.
-Install the dependencies by running:
+Install the dependencies by running the below from the root of your project:

 ```bash
 forge install Rari-Capital/solmate